Polarised random k-SAT: Proof of

 \subsection{Spine variables and the Russo-Margulis formula}

 Before we can begin with the proof of \cref{prop:increasingthreshold}, we will need some additional tools.
 First, the \emph{spine variables} of a random constraint satisfaction problem were introduced by Boettcher, Istrate \& Percus~\cite{spinevars} to study the computational complexity of certain algorithms.
-The main idea of the proof of \cref{prop:increasingthreshold} is to use spine variables in a slightly different way: A lemma from a previous paper~\cite{biasedksat} by the authors relates both the derivative $P'_m$ and the difference $|P_m-P_{m-1}|$ to the number of spine variables of the formula $\Phi_{m-1}$, and can be used to obtain an inequality involving $P'_m$ and $|P_m-P_{m-1}|$.
+The main idea of the proof of \cref{prop:increasingthreshold} is to use spine variables in a slightly different way: A lemma from a previous paper~\cite{biasedksat} by the authors uses spine variables to characterize when a satisfiable formula can be made unsatisfiable by adding a single clause.
+We then combine this with using the \emph{Russo-Margulis formula} to study the effect on satisfiability of changing the sign of a single literal, which leads to a bound on the derivative $P_m'$.

 Spine variables were defined in~\cite{spinevars} for both satisfiable and unsatisfiable formulae, but we will only the need the definition in the former case. \begin{define} Let $F$ be a satisfiable formula and $x$ a variable in it.
 We say that $x$ is a \emph{spine variable} in $F$ if $x$ has the same value in any assignment satisfying $F$.
 If such an $x$ always has value 'TRUE', we say that it is a \emph{positive spine variable} and that it is \emph{locked to TRUE}.
 (Similarly for negative.) \end{define}

 \begin{lemma}[From \cite{biasedksat}] Let $F$ be a satisfiable $k$-CNF with a set $S_+\subseteq [n]$ of positive spine variables and a set $S_-\subseteq [n]$ of negative spine variables.
 Then $F\wedge C$ is unsatisfiable if and only if $C$ can be written as